 This option causes a user's password to expire after a specified time has elapsed.
 For example, if this value is set to 90, a user's password expires 90 days after it has been set.
-If grace logins are not enabled, the user cannot log in after a password has expired, and administrator assistance is needed to reset the password.
-However, if you enable grace logins, the user can log in with the expired password the specified number of times.
-Also, if you do not select the Limit the number of grace logins allowed option, unlimited grace logins are allowed.
+If you enable grace logins, the user can log in with the expired password the specified number of times.
+Also, if you have not selected the Limit Grace Logins option, unlimited grace logins are allowed.

-- •If the Use Microsoft Server 2008 Password Policy option is selected, the Number of days before password can be changed and Number of days before password expires options are also selected by default.
-With the Microsoft Server 2008 syntax enabled, the range for both options is 0-999 days. - •If an administrator changes a user's password, such as when creating a new user or in response to a help desk call, the password is automatically expired if you have enabled the setting to expire passwords in the password policy.
+- If the Use Microsoft Server 2008 Password Policy option is selected, the Number of days before password can be changed and Number of days before password expires options are also selected by default.
+With the Microsoft Server 2008 syntax enabled, the range for both options is 0-999 days. - If an administrator changes a user's password, such as when creating a new user or in response to a help desk call, the password is automatically expired if you have enabled the setting to expire passwords in the password policy.
 For this particular feature, the number of days is not important, but this setting must be enabled.
 Selecting the Do not expire the user's password when the administrator sets the password option overrides this security enhancement. - Limit the number of grace logins allowed (0-254)